-- On the Citation Contacts page, click New Contact, and then click Originator in the Role list.
-Identify the individual or organization that is the originator of the item by typing an appropriate value in the Name or Organization text box.
+- On the Citation Contacts page, click New Contact, then click Originator in the Role list.
+Identify the individual who or organization that is the originator of the item by typing an appropriate value into the Name or Organization text box.
 If originator contacts were created when your metadata was upgraded, an individual's name may have been placed in the Organization text box; you may want to correct this.

 - On the Contacts page under the Metadata heading, click New Contact if a contact doesn't already exist.
 Identify the point of contact for the item's metadata, including all relevant contact information.
-If an organization has been identified, this will be considered the primary contact when information is exported to an FGDC CSDGM-format XML file.
+If an organization has been identified, this will be considered the primary contact when information is exported to an FGDC-format XML file.

-For each date, click the calendar control and choose the appropriate date, and then provide a time, if appropriate.
+For each date, click the calendar control and select the appropriate date, then provide a time, if appropriate.
 A year, month, and day must be provided.
-If your FGDC CSDGM-format metadata contains only a year, the value stored in ArcGIS metadata will be January first of that year.
+If your FGDC-format metadata contains only a year, the value stored in ArcGIS metadata will be January first of that year.
 If the existing metadata contained only a year and a month, the value stored in ArcGIS metadata will be the first day of that month.
 If the item's data was collected during the month of June, describe this by providing a time period where the beginning and ending dates are the beginning and ending days in that month.
 If you only know the item was published in 1998, provide a time period where the beginning and ending dates are the beginning and ending days in that year.
 You can describe uncertainties about the data's time period in either the extent's Description or on the Quality page in an appropriate data quality Report.